Blog

 -

 Step aboard with Saltwater Classroom and the Nauti Sisters as they team up to film a behind-the-scenes look at a Maine oyster farm.
-These videos will become part of Saltwater Classroom’s Online Ocean Literacy Platform, making aquaculture education more accessible than ever.
+These videos will become part of Saltwater Classroom’s Online Ocean Literacy Platform, making aquaculture education more available than ever.

 -